Blanching

 Why blanching works

-The brief boil deactivates peroxidase and catalase — enzymes naturally present in vegetables that are responsible for off-flavors, texture breakdown, and color loss during storage.
+The brief boil deactivates peroxidase and catalase, enzymes naturally present in vegetables that cause off-flavors, texture breakdown, and color loss during storage.
 The ice bath halts cooking instantly, so vegetables stay crisp-tender instead of turning soft.

 Blanching vs other techniques

-Dry thoroughly.
-Wet blanched vegetables will steam instead of searing when you sauté them, and they'll develop freezer burn if frozen.
-Spread on towels and pat dry, or use a salad spinner for leafy greens.
+After testing dozens of batches, the single biggest mistake I see is skipping the drying step.
+Wet blanched vegetables steam instead of searing when you sauté them, and they develop freezer burn in the freezer.
+Spread them on clean towels and pat dry, or use a salad spinner for leafy greens.

 Blanching in Fond